 Carts and wagons pulled by horses were vital to farm work before tractors.
-This shed protected them, thought it was later used for sheltering cattle instead.
+This shed protected them, though it was later used for sheltering cattle instead.
 Some of the posts have been rubbed smooth by a cow!
-After that, it was where split logs for fuel.
+After that, it was where logs were split for fuel.

 Today, it is used for its original purpose – storing the Museum’s collection of carts.

 How old is it?

 it was built some time during the 1800s.

 A farm on the Gorhambury Estate near St Albans, Hertfordshire.

 What is it built from?

 Like lots of other farm buildings, it is made of timber on a brick base.
 It is clad in wood, with slate roof topped with curved red clay tiles.